Information according to Art. 14 GDPR of CRIF GmbH regarding the credit bureau and information services

 CRIF GmbH cooperates with technical service providers in order to provide their services for their contractual partners.
 If they process personal data of data subjects outside the European Union, this may result in the data being transferred to a country with a lower data protection standard than the European Union.
 In such cases CRIF GmbH will ensure that the service providers in question guarantee an equivalent level of data protection by contract or otherwise.
 CRIF GmbH is also subject to the legal powers of intervention of state authorities.

 CRIF GmbH stores information on persons only for a certain length of time.
 Necessity is the primary criterion for how long this time is.
 The storage periods are indicated in a Code of Conduct of the association "Die Wirtschaftsauskunfteien e.
 V.".
 The code can be viewed on the Internet at www.crif.de/en/code-of-conduct.
 According to this code, the basic storage duration of data relating to a person is three years to the day after the person's debt has been settled.
 The following information, for example, is different to this and is deleted:

-- Information on consumer/bankruptcy proceedings or proceedings for the discharge of residual debt is deleted exactly three years to the day after completion of the bankruptcy proceedings or discharge from residual debt.
+b) Information on consumer/bankruptcy proceedings or proceedings for the discharge of residual debt is deleted exactly six month to the day after completion of the bankruptcy proceedings or discharge from residual debt.
 In special individual cases, earlier deletion is also possible.